dioannidis/usbasp/README.md

 - From version 1.08 the firmware is [WCID] compliant, meaning it should work on Windows without any driver or .inf install.
 - From version 1.09 a ( reliable at 9600 Baud, with 120ms - 160ms intervals for higher speeds see note at UART HID protocol ) UART HID implementation is added for debugging purposes.
 USBasp will appear as a composite device with a WINUSB interface and a HID interface.

 > Note: A pre-built hex file for the mega8 (main.hex) is in the firmware directory, along with m88.hex for the mega88.
+Build with [MSYS2] and [avr8-gnu-toolchain (3.6.2.17778)] from Microchip, on a Windows 10 box.

 ### Avrdude

 Pre-built avrdude 6.3 and 6.4, windows executables, if needed, is in the bin\avrdude-winusb directory.
-Build with [MSYS2] and [avr8-gnu-toolchain (3.6.2.17778)] from Microchip, on a Windows 10 box.
+For avrdude v7 the official binary from [avrdudes/avrdude] doesn't support composite devices as this firmware implements.
+Use the unofficial build from [mcuee] repo.

 ### UART HID protocol